 The following is a collection of speeches from members of the public, about Beedie’s proposed development at 570 Columbia Street, formerly known as 105 Keefer Street, in Vancouver’s Chinatown.

 These speeches were delivered to the City of Vancouver’s Development Permit Board at Vancouver City Hall on October 20th.
-There will be a second hearing on November 17th, 2025 for the remaining speakers to share their input.
-Registered speakers who missed their call time on October 20 can return for the November session and speak at the end of the queue.
+There was a second hearing on November 17th, 2025 for the remaining speakers to share their input.
+Registered speakers who missed their call time on October 20 returned for the November session and spoke at the end of the queue.

 If you would like to add your own transcript, please email it to info[at]chinatown.today along with your speaker number.
 Do let us know if you would like your personal information to be anonymized before we publish your speech.